(Disclosure: Some of the links below may be affiliate links)

-From a technical perspective, all communication is encrypted, which is the standard minimum these days.
+From a technical perspective, all communication is encrypted, the standard minimum these days.
 You can also use a second factor of authentication (2FA).
 This will significantly increase the security of your account.
 If you care about online security, you should always use 2FA.

 So, overall investing with Inyova will be safe since they are using asset segregation.
 But technical security would be much better if they had second-factor authentication support.

 From December 2021, Inyova also offers a third pillar account: Inyova 3a